IggHub/IggHub.github.io/_posts/2017-11-17-linked-list-in-js.md

 }
 ```

-That's it!
-Now we can go ahead and try them:
+Awesome!
+So far we created an add, search, and remove function.

 ```
 var list = new List();